 The great thing is that the layout of the Nation’s Capital is almost designed exclusively to get you pictures like that!
 Thanks to the Height of Buildings Act, Washington’s skyline is purposefully short.
 That piece of municipal legislation caps the height of DC’s edifices at 130 feet.
 The idea behind Washington’s law is to keep residential and commercial architecture from blocking views of DC’s most famous structures.
 Iconic buildings like the Basilica of the National Shrine of the Immaculate Conception are clearly visible from almost anywhere in the city.
-The entire National Mall area is obstructed, meaning you can even see the Washington Monument from nearby Arlington, Virginia.
+The entire National Mall area is unobstructed, meaning you can even see the Washington Monument from nearby Arlington, Virginia.
 Even shorter structures like the Lincoln and Jefferson Memorials rise above the DC skyline.

 You can just as easily get beautiful pictures with the US Capitol in the background.
 The fourth-tallest building in Washington, the Capitol Building rises 289 feet over the east end of the National Mall.
 You get clear views of it from many of DC’s north-south streets, particularly those in the city’s northeast quadrant.
 The best view is, unsurprisingly, from the aptly-named Capitol Street.
 That boulevard runs north from the US Capitol and marks the boundary between Washington’s east and west sides.
 It actually also passes by the aforementioned Basilica of the National Shrine of the Immaculate Conception.
 On its way south from the Capitol, it runs close to the Washington Nationals baseball park.

 The wedding plans of this DC bride and groom set them up perfectly for unforgettable pictures featuring the US Capitol.
 They got ready for their nuptials at the Phoenix Park Hotel, a lovely wedding venue in a historic Washington building.
 It also just happens to be located on North Capitol Street and F Street Northwest.
 That particular DC intersection is just a few blocks from the Capitol and offers a magnificent view of the edifice.